At least 29 dead after 7.2-magnitude earthquake hits Haiti

 The epicentre was about 78 miles west of the capital of Port-au-Prince, the US Geological Survey said.

-Jerry Chandler, Haiti's director of civil protection, said that the death toll stood at 29 and that teams would be sent to the area for search and rescue missions.
+Jerry Chandler, Haiti’s director of civil protection, said the death toll stood at 29 and teams would be sent to the area for search and rescue missions.

 Mr Henry said on Twitter that the “violent quake” had caused loss of life and damage in various parts of the country, and also appealed to Haitians to unify as they “confront this dramatic situation in which we’re living right now”.

 He declared a one-month state of emergency for the whole country.
-At a press conference, he said he would not ask for international help until the extent of the damage is known.
+At a press conference, he said he would not ask for international help until the extent of the damage was known.

 Videos posted to social media showed collapsed buildings near the epicentre and people running into the streets.